PaulWheatcroft/CarpBuzz/README.md

 - I can log the fish I catch on my fishing trip
     1. If logged in to the site a user can add a catch report via a very clear button at the top of the reports page of a fishery
 - I can easily add fish individually as I catch them
-    1. Once the report has been created the user will be taken to a form where they can add the invividual fish as they catch them
+    1. Once the report has been created the user will be taken to a form where they can add the individual fish caught as they catch them
         1. The type of fish is restricted to types of carp only
         2. Weight is captured in pounds and ounces
 - I can view amend this report at a later date
     1. Within the reports page the user can clearly see which are their report and can be edited via a large clear 'edit this report' button
-    2. Once in the report all aspects can be eddited
+    2. Once in the report all aspects can be edited
     3. The user can also re-enter the add fish page to add more catches
 - I can delete my reports
     1. Also within the edit section there is a clear delete button
-    2. To avoid accidental deletetion the button opens a second prompt to confirm the deletion
+    2. To avoid accidental deletion the button opens a second prompt to confirm the deletion

 <img src="static/images/profile.png" style="margin: 0;">